 So, as you can see, Krama is a symbol in Cambodia and represents its legacy.
 Krama Krama is engaged in continuing this legacy for generations all over the world.
 This is why, thanks to our partner Krama Yu, we ensure an ethical and sustainable way to produce Krama.

-You can read Read the krama’s history in Cambodia
+For more details on kramas, read the krama’s history in Cambodia

-When asked if there is an object or a typical souvenir that should be brought back from Cambodia, the answer is unanimous: you should bring back a krama, the traditional cotton (or silk) scarf of Cambodia that we love so much.
-Furthermore, if you get the chance to travel to the Kingdom of Cambodia and the Khmers, try to visit small workshops such as Krama Yu in Siem Reap, with whom we are partnered.
-They are usually located in small villages on the outskirts of more or less important and touristic cities.
+If you had the opportunity to travel to Cambodia, which typical souvenir could you bring home?
+The only right answer is: you should bring back a krama.
+Everyone loves this traditional cotton (or silk) scarf very much .
+Furthermore, if you do get the chance to travel here, try to visit small workshops as Krama Yu in Siem Reap.
+Usually they are in small villages and on the outskirts of touristic cities.

-Keep in mind that buying a krama directly at a workshop gives you the chance to discover the different steps in making the cloth.
-That’s something you would defenitly not see at the market!
+Keep in mind that buying a krama directly at workshops gives you the opportunity to discover the different steps of garment manufacturing.
+That’s something you won’t see at the market !
 Moreover, it will be a pleasure for weavers to meet you and show you their know-how.